 I think here we are into human psychology.
 Red is an emotive colour, and it’s the one that people talk about the most.
 Black also gets noticed to a lesser extent, but the others?
 There has probably been a case of 20 high numbers or odd numbers occurring in a row in a casino, but no one probably noticed.

 So, this brings up an interesting point for us, one that we touch on in our Even Money Switcher system.

-If you are tracking the even money results, you don't just need to bet on red/black.
+If you are tracking the even money results, you don’t just need to bet on red/black.
 You can look for patterns on the other bets as well.
-23 reds in a row has been documented, but I have never heard of 23 high odd red numbers in a row.
+23 reds in a row have been documented, but I have never heard of 23 high-odd-red numbers in a row.